 LLCs are especially good for small businesses because they can be adapted to nearly any situation.
 You can create an operating agreement that fits your needs without worrying about the infrastructure of shareholders, directors, and officers that are common with other business entities.

 An LLC might make the most sense for your business, but deciding if that’s the case, or what kind of LLC is best for you, should include a conversation with a professional legal advisor who can provide you with sound advice.
+Once you’ve decided the route you need to take, hire that legal professional or an online LLC formation service (like Legalzoom or similar popular options) to take care of the setup process.

 Founder Dinis Guarda